 We’ve all been there.
-You’re sat watching a game of soccer, and suddenly someone says something or something pops up on the TV that you don’t understand.
-For many people that happens when they see the letters “FT” come up at the end of a soccer game.
-Here’s what it means.
+You’re sitting watching a game of soccer, and suddenly someone says something, or something pops up on the TV that you don’t understand.
+For many people, that happens when they see the letters “FT” come up at the end of a soccer game.

 What does FT mean in soccer?
 In soccer, the letters FT mean “Full Time”.
 Full time is the end of the game when the time allocated to play the game has elapsed.
 At this point, the referee will blow their whistle to signify that the game is over.

 This term “FT” you will have most likely seen alongside a visual presenting the results of a soccer game.
 Soccer can be full of abbreviations which can be very confusing.

 Do you want to be a fit as a professional soccer player?
 Then check out my 30-day Soccer Fitness Guide.
 This step-by-step fitness program follows the same training routines as the pros to make you a fitter, healthier athlete in just 1 month.
 Don’t miss out on this opportunity.
 Click here to find out more.

 While there is no official description or definition of terminology in soccer, “full-time” is used to refer to the end of the game when the players are restricted from making any further contribution to the game.

 The term “Full time” was probably first used in relation to the term “half-time”

 Half-time in a soccer game is the interval of 15 minutes that takes place after 45 of soccer has been played.
 As is probably fairly obvious from the name, half-time takes place halfway through the game!

-The assumption then is that when the two halves are together and something is complete then it is full.
+The assumption then is that when the two halves are together and something is complete, then it is full.
 So a completed game is referred to as full, or you have reached full time.

-The referee of the game is in charge of deciding when time is completed for the game and they will be the one who signals that the game is over.
+The referee of the game is in charge of deciding when the time is completed for the game, and they will be the one who signals that the game is over.

-In the majority of matches, or games, that you will see or play in, after 90 minutes of play the referee will signal the game is over and that will be full time.
+In the majority of matches, or games, that you will see or play in, after 90 minutes of play, the referee will signal the game is over, and that will be full time.

-In a game, as part of a league competition, this doesn’t matter and the teams will move on to their next game.
+In a game, as part of a league competition, this doesn’t matter, and the teams will move on to their next game.
 But in a tournament setting such as the World Cup or the MLS playoffs, there needs to be a winner.

-If this happens, regulation time will be over but it will not be full time.
+If this happens, regulation time will be over, but it will not be full time.

 This is because the playing time will be extended to create more time for one of the teams to score more goals and win the game.
 This is called extra-time.

-If at the end of extra-time the scores are still tied then it will still not be full time as we need a winner of the game.
+If at the end of extra-time the scores are still tied, then it will still not be full-time as we need a winner of the game.